Second Battle of Angostura: Prelude

 In 1817, most of Venezuela was still under Royalist control, except for several sparsely populated area's which were controlled by Patriot guerilla bands.
 One of the guerilla leaders was Manuel Piar, who operated in the Guayana Region.
 In January 1817, he had already attacked Angostura, without success.
 Manuel Pilar left some troops under control of Manuel Cedeño to further besiege the city.

 Soon, the city faced serious supply problems.
 Hunger eventually led the inhabitants and soldiers to kill every animal they could find and eat plants and herbs.

 On 8 March, the Spanish sent a relief convoy of 35 ships, protected by the gunboat Carmen, from San Fernando de Apure following the course of the Orinoco.
 It carried 1,000 to 1,500 soldiers and was commanded by Brigadier Miguel de la Torre, the new military commander of Angostura and Guayana la Vieja.
 They arrived at Angostura on 27 March, and De la Torre decided to conquer Caroní to reopen the supply line to Angostura, but he was decisively defeated in the Battle of San Félix on 11 April.

 At 02:00 on 25 April, Piar ordered several columns to attack Angostura, but after four hours of fighting, De la Torre forced them to withdraw with the loss of 7 officers and 78 soldiers.
 On the 26th and 27th, the Royalist ships in Guayana la Vieja returned to Angostura to defend the Orinoco line of communication and supply.

-On 4 May, Bolivar, who had landed in Guayana on 21 March, arrived at Angostura with his fleet to collaborate in the siege.
+On 4 May, Bolívar, who had landed in Guayana on 21 March, arrived at Angostura with his fleet to collaborate in the siege.
 He relieved Piar of command of the Guyana Army sending him to Upata, and put José Francisco Bermúdez in charge of the forces at Angostura.